Recently I have been watching

 My wife and I are big fans of Yantra Homes, but

-Yantra Homes only cover the Veliko Tarnovo region and that is not much use if
+Yantra Homes only cover the Veliko Tarnovo region (aka "Tarnovoshire", as it is full of Brits) and that is not much use if

 you want to buy an apartment in Sofia or something on the Black Sea coast.